IBM/dac-lib/README.md

 # Delegatable Anonymous Credentials Library

-This is the Go implementation of the Delegatable Anonymous Credentials (DAC) library presented in [Anonymous Transactions with Revocation and Auditing in Hyperledger Fabric](https://eprint.iacr.org/2019/1097.pdf) (with base protocol first introduced in [Practical UC-secure delegatable credentials with attributes and their application to blockchain](https://acmccs.github.io/papers/p683-camenischA.pdf)).
+This is the Go implementation of the Delegatable Anonymous Credentials (DAC) library presented in [Anonymous Transactions with Revocation and Auditing in Hyperledger Fabric](https://eprint.iacr.org/2019/1097.pdf) (with the base protocol first introduced in [Practical UC-secure delegatable credentials with attributes and their application to blockchain](https://acmccs.github.io/papers/p683-camenischA.pdf)).
 Hereafter, the references are made to [Anonymous Transactions with Revocation and Auditing in Hyperledger Fabric](https://eprint.iacr.org/2019/1097.pdf).

 This work has been supported in part by the European Union's Horizon 2020 research and innovation programme under grant agreement No. 780477 PRIViLEDGE.